 For example, your guitar pedal requires 9v.
 Your guitar head produces 100w while the PA speaker it runs into has an 8Ω input.
-If you mismatch certain equipment, it could have a detrimental effect on tone and even damage your precious gear.
+If you mismatch certain equipment, it could have a detrimental effect on tone and even damage your precious rig.
 Here are some electricity basics:

 - Voltage (V) is the electrical pressure between two points, measured in volts.